obito-s/two-dee/README.md

 -  22 . he/it .
 3/21/23 ♥ i love you <3
 - --------------------------------------------------------
 -  i dont have a specific dni just the basic criteria and endogenic systems + dream supporters dni.
--  i block freely. no i dont owe you a reason.
+-  i block freely. no i dont owe you a reason. ^_^
--  im most likely off-tab so whisp me to int. i dont talk much, sorry :)
+-  im most likely off-tab so whisp me to int but i dont talk to randoms much.
 -  i am legally diagnosed so idgaf if you fakeclaim <3
 - --------------------------------------------------------
 - i like scp, undertale, fnaf, minecraft, roblox, madcom, tf2, portal, castle of nations, law of talos, endzone,